-City Council approval on May 16, 2017, funded design consultancy for an approximate 40,000 square feet, 2-story library at 3911 University Avenue with the library to be constructed on approximately one acre or one-third of the site and the balance of the site to potentially be a multistory mixed-use residential and retail development.
-As a result of review and study of the needs of the library project, the needs of a future development, and the best way to add value to the balance of the site, staff is proposing an approximate 40,000 square feet, 3-story library.
+City Council approval on May 16, 2017, funded design services for an approximate 40,000 square foot, 2-story library at 3911 University Avenue with the library to be constructed on approximately one acre or one-third of the site and the balance of the site to potentially be a multi-story mixed-use residential and retail development.
+As a result of review and study of the needs of the library project, the needs of a future development, and the best way to add value to the balance of the site, staff is proposing an approximate 35,000 square foot, 3-story library.

-Essentially, the 2-story library would be constructed on a roughly 30 foot platform to create a pedestrian pass-through at the vacated Fairmount Boulevard to provide genuine through block connections and increase the utility and value of the site.
-The proposed design provides pedestrian access to and from the Fox Theater and the Food Lab to the future development, and potentially White Park, through the outdoor plaza created in the 3-story design.
+Essentially, the 2-story library would be constructed on an approximately 30ft. high platform to create an outdoor arcade that doubles as a pedestrian paseo at the vacated Fairmount Boulevard to provide active pedestrian access to and from the Fox Theater and the Food Lab to the future development, and potentially White Park, through the arcade created in the 3-story design.